HarbourMasters/Shipwright/README.md

 ### Nintendo Wii U Rom Extraction

-* Download the latest PC release of the Ship of Harkinian, and follow hte instructions above for generating the `oot.otr` archive on that platform.
+* Download the latest PC release of the Ship of Harkinian, and follow the instructions above for generating the `oot.otr` archive on that platform.
 * Copy the `.rpx` and the `oot.otr` archive to `wiiu/apps/soh`

 ---